vemel/github_actions_js/README.md

 mkdir -p .github/workflows

 # check if actions can be installed or updated
-npx ghactions --check
+npx ghactions all

 # add or update all workflows for Node.js projects
-npx ghactions all
+npx ghactions -u all

 # for Python projects use
-npx ghactions_py all
+npx ghactions_py -u all
 ```

 ## Automated automation?